EdWorkingPapers

 Charter School Growth and the Evolution of Local Teacher Labor Markets

 … Since their introduction in the 1990s, charter schools have grown from a small-scale experiment to a ubiquitous feature of the public education landscape.
 The current study uses the … removal of a cap on the maximum number of charters, and the weakening of regulations on these new schools, in …Since their introduction in the 1990s, charter schools have grown from a small-scale experiment to a ubiquitous feature of the public education landscape.
-The current study uses the legislative removal of a cap on the maximum number of charters, and the weakening of regulations on these new schools, in North Carolina as a natural experiment to assess the intensive impacts of charter school… more →
+The current study uses the legislative removal of a cap on the maximum number of charters, and the weakening of regulations on these new schools, in North Carolina as a natural experiment to assess the intensive impacts of charter school growth… more →

 The Hidden Costs of Teacher Turnover